Agile methods for industry: backlog, retrospective and daily in R&D

 80% of agile project management failures in industry stem from the same mistake: copying IT practices without adapting them.
 Here are the most common pitfalls:

-Demanding a physical deliverable every sprint
+Demanding a concrete deliverable every sprint

 Solution: the deliverable is demonstrable progress: test report, risk assessment, interface validation, documented technical decision.